kemitchell/writing.kemitchell.com/_posts/2015-08-24-TOS-Already-Read.md

 # A Plan

 Common Form could bridge the gap.
-The system is built, from the group up, to recognize not just whole form agreements, but specific pieces, down to items in a list, out of context.
+The system is built, from the ground up, to recognize not just whole form agreements, but specific pieces, down to items in a list, out of context.

 Consider two pieces of hypothetical software. ([Drop me a line](mailto:kyle@kemitchell.com) if you're interested in working on either.)